The chances are that if you’re reading this post, you’re looking for an email subscription plugin to grow your email list faster.

 In this post, I’ll show you some of the best WordPress email subscription plugins that make creating opt-in forms for your site, easy as pie.

-The best WordPress email subscription plugins for 2019
+The best WordPress email subscription plugins compared

 1. Thrive Leads